niy/kobosync/SECURITY.md

 ## Supported Versions

-Only the latest version of KoboSync is currently supported with security updates.
+Only the latest version of Kobold is currently supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |